Are Nissan Murano Good Cars?

 Does Nissan Murano Have Retention Value?

 Factors that affect its resale value include the model year, the vehicle’s overall reliability, and the popularity of features.
-Newer models with fewer known issues and enhanced safety and technology features tend to hold their value better over time.
+Newer models with fewer known issues and enhanced safety and technology features tend to retain their value better over time.

 What Fuel Economy Does The Nissan Murano Offer?